guimotoys/guimo_app/Readme.md

 $ cd guimo_app (the repo folder)
 $ ionic state restore
 ```
+**You will need the Android, IOS or WindowsPhone SDKs, depending on the platform used on your device.**
 After this, you can add the platforms that you want to build:

 ```sh